 My first expedition north to Laxardal was filled with questions; my bags strained with numerous rods, reels and flies and I was brimming with excitement.
 All of the packing and excitement could not prepare me for my first Laxa wild brown trout fly fishing experience.
 The sheer power, the searing runs and their prehistoric looks, it only took one fish to realise I had found MY location.

 It is by no means an easy fishery, each fish will put you through your paces, but ultimately the persevering angler is rewarded with the prize.
-For me this river presents a challenge unlike any other I have ever fished and it is for this reason that I hope to keep returning… oh, and the fact that the browns average 5 lbs and love dry flies!
+For me this river presents a challenge unlike any other I have ever fished and that is why I adore any trip there… oh, and the fact that the browns average 5 lbs and love dry flies!

 Iceland Trout Fishing, Laxa I Adaldal, Laxardal, Aardvark McLeod